neetuagw/Onyxbeacon-Android-Plugin/README.md

 ```

-3. Range list of beacons around [Only for IOS]
+3.Range list of beacons around [Only for IOS]

 ```